ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-19
 - Prefer the term "encoding" over "format" when referring to CBOR and JSON.
 - Separate sections for creating and consuming UEIDs
+- Base location on W3C reference directly and WGS84 indirectly

 --- contributor